 Areas of Expertise: Mental Health, Substance Abuse and Recovery, Psychosocial Aspects of Wellness and Everyday Life, Capturing Lived Experience Using Photovoice Methods, Leadership, Leadership Development, and Servant Leadership

-AOTA President; and Associate Professor in the Department of Occupational Science & Technology at the University of Wisconsin–Milwaukee
+AOTA Immediate Past President; and Associate Professor in the Department of Occupational Science & Technology at the University of Wisconsin–Milwaukee

 Location: Milwaukee, WI

 Stoffel was sworn in as president-elect at AOTA's 92nd Annual Conference & Expo in Indianapolis in April 2012.
-She became president on July 1, 2013, for a 3-year term.
-In her capacity as president, Stoffel will chair the Association's Board of Directors, serve as an ambassador for occupational therapy in the United States and internationally, and work to foster the development of the profession and its members.
+She became president on July 1, 2013, for a 3-year term which ended June 30, 2016.
+In her capacity as president, Stoffel chaired the Association's Board of Directors, serve as an ambassador for occupational therapy in the United States and internationally, and work to foster the development of the profession and its members.

 An AOTA member since 1975, Stoffel earned a PhD in Leadership for the Advancement of Learning and Service from Cardinal Stritch University in 2007, an MS in Educational Psychology from the University of Wisconsin–Milwaukee in 1983, and a BA in Occupational Therapy from St. Catherine's in 1977.